 Rent or mortgage

 Always assume that your landlord or mortgage lender will immediately proceed to evict or foreclose if you are late with a payment.
+You must be wise here.

 Next, you should pay the minimum required to keep the heat, lights and water utility services.
 Your cable and Internet bills are not essential utilities.
 You should probably cancel them for now.
 Temporarily use the computers at your local library if you need to be online.